 To make the feed more engaging, we used the moderation feature of Reviews Feed Pro to only display specific reviews.

 Using this feature, you’ll have an easy way to hide reviews from trolls or spam bots.

 Ready to get started with Reviews Feed Pro?
 Check out our guide on how to embed Google reviews on your website.

 How to Display Quote Testimonials on WordPress:

-In today’s world where Facebook is still the most influential social media platform, posting your Facebook reviews on your website can get you ahead of the game.
+Since Facebook is still the biggest social media platform out there, posting Facebook reviews on your website can get you ahead of the game.

-Even without any technical knowledge, Custom Facebook Feed Pro helps you display your Facebook reviews feed in just under 5 minutes!
-Here’s an example of a Facebook reviews feed we created using the plugin:
+Even without any technical knowledge, Reviews Feed Pro helps you display engaging Facebook reviews in just a few simple clicks.

 User-Generated Content from Hashtags

 The great thing about user-generated content (UGC) is that your customers’ visual posts do all the talking for you.

 These photos of your real customers actually using your products can add authenticity to your brand.